Athena-Home-Loans/keydra/docsrc/spec_examples.rst

 Examples
 ========

-IAM User to Ingest AWS Logs into Splunk
+IAM User to ingest AWS Logs into Splunk
 =======================================

 Rotate the secrets for an IAM user in AWS daily, creating if the user does not exist.
 Distribute to the AWS Add On of a Splunk instance, using Splunk credentials from Secrets Manager in `keydra/splunk/awssplunk`.

 .. code-block:: yaml